Urilem/Infopolis/README.md

 # The backend is made using PHP, MySQL and JavaScript.

 # Anyone can use this code providing the corresponding credits.
+# To use this you must use an Apache server or any else that can run PHP and MySQL